AsaNeedle/game-of-life/README.md

 # game-of-life

-A Conway's game of life implementation in Javascript.
+A Conway's game of life implementation in Javascript coded with [@AsaNeedle](https://github.com/AsaNeedle)